 Both options have their unique limitations, benefits and investments.
 But first, let’s get clear about why your resume matters.

 A strong, crisp, achievement-focused resume will have a positive impact on several stages in your job search process.
-In case you didn’t know, your resume will be used:
+In case you didn’t know, your resume will be used by:

-• Dive deep into specific details (by reflecting on parts of the resume).
+- Hiring managers, to construct their interview(s) (same as above), dive deep into specific details (by reflecting on parts of the resume) and inform final hiring decisions.

 This process acts as a funnel designed to eliminate a large portion of candidates at every stage.